-Inside: Do you need a LinkedIn makeover?
+Inside: Do you need a LinkedIn profile makeover?
 Use these tips to update your LinkedIn profile and advance your job search.

 One upon a time, you graduated from college and someone told you “You should really have a LinkedIn profile.
 It’s like Facebook but for your career.”
 You said, “Oh yeah, that does seem like a good idea” and then signed up.